By Zora Lathan, January 2018

 The three largest food service companies in the United States collectively operate tens of thousands of dining sites and rank second, third, and fourth in meals sold in this country.
 (McDonald’s ranks first).
 Compass Group, the top food service provider, has already publicly committed to purchasing less red meat and more vegetables over the next three years.
 NRDC believes food service companies can play a powerful role in creating healthier diets.
 We are encouraging leading food service providers and venue managers to shift away from red meat–heavy menus and toward more plant-based offerings.

+Despite the numerous voices extolling the virtues of one diet over another, there is remarkable consistency in core dietary values.
 The basics of healthy eating aren’t complicated.
 “Eat food” means to eat real, not processed, edible food-like substances.
-Eat mostly plants, especially green vegetables, fruits, nuts, seeds, and whole grains.
+Eat mostly plants, especially organic vegetables (including dark leafy greens), fruits, nuts, seeds (which includes beans), and whole grains.
+Limit the consumption of added salt, sugar, and saturated fats from animal products.
+Avoid industrial-made trans fats, which are the worst type.
+Good fats include monounsaturated and polyunsaturated fats.
 Practice mindful eating—slow down, chew thoroughly, and savor your food.
 You’ll enjoy your food more and eat less.

 Here are seven suggestions from Michael Pollan on healthy eating: